• Free shipping on all orders

 Weight: 14–18 pounds

 Pugs are the third most popular breed in Monterrey.
 Impossibly adorable as puppies, the Pug possesses an irresistible personality.
 Social, affectionate, charming, and mischievous, life with a Pug is never boring.
 The breed is susceptible to health issues thanks to their flat faces and does not tolerate heat well.
-Pugs are short-coated dogs, black, fawn, or silver in color.
+Pugs are short-coated dogs, black, fawn, or silver.

 They are famously fond of eating, often with the figures to prove it.
 Pugs love people, and their wrinkly, expressive faces are simply delightful.
 With ancestors who lounged in the laps of Chinese emperors, Pugs can be forgiven for expecting everyone to adore them.